submariner100/FlappyBirds/README.md

 2/ second commit - Added Pinch gestures so users can zoom in and out of the scene.
 3/ third commit = Added Flappy bird assets and menus to the game.
 The menus present the menu scene, level scene and game scene.
 4/ fourth commit - Added a SprintKitButton swift file and 2 buttons with images.
 When running the application an run button appears.
+5/ fifth commit - Added buttons for the levels to the application using SKSpriteKit buttons template and a for loop to list a grid of 9 buttons on the startup screen.